xingw-z/vite-plugin-raw/README.md

 # vite-plugin-raw

-Vite Plugin Raw will transfrom any type file to string
+vite-plugin-raw will transfrom any type file to string

 # Install